maphel/treeTable/README.md

 Visibility & View Modes

-- `getIsVisible(viewMode)` decides per-column visibility for audiences such as `'customer'` vs `'pro'`.
+- `getIsVisible(viewMode)` decides per-column visibility using any string you pass as `viewMode`.
-- In `'customer'` view, drag handles and the actions column are hidden; the table is marked read-only.
+- Use the `readOnly` prop to disable editing/drag UI and set `aria-readonly`.
-- Use `'view' | 'edit'` to control global edit lock behavior independent of audience.
+- Use `showActionsColumn` to explicitly control whether the actions column renders.

 Editors and Formatters